spdx/spdx-github/README.md

 run the file server using python -m SimpleHTTPServer 8000, or change the port if you desire.
 SPDX files are served from the src/file_server folder.

+### For a remote machine that does not use spdx-github:

+Install spdx-github on the client machine.

+Install the scanner on the server machine.

+Create and run a web server that follows the API request-repsonse protocol described [here](https://github.com/spdx/spdx-github/wiki/Architecture#example-requests-and-responses).
+This should match the url you gave in the environment file for the API.

+Have your server serve the .spdx files it creates and give them names like 'id.spdx' where id is the id you give as a response in the API JSON.
+This should match the url you gave in the environment file for the file server.

+If you would like other people to use your scanner's server with spdx-github, make the urls for the API and file server available to them.
+They will be able to use it by making the changes to the environment and configuration file settings described above.

 ## Useage (without webhooks):